getcodelimit/getcodelimit.github.io/docs/faq.md

 **Ruff**

-[Ruff](https://github.com/astral-sh/ruff) is a linter and can run alongside Code Limit.
+[Ruff](https://github.com/astral-sh/ruff) is a linter and can run alongside CodeLimit.
 Ruff has no linting rule for function length.